g-csg/g-csg.github.io/phones.md

 # About Xiaomi
 Xiaomi is well known for their budget smartphones and are gaining more popularity as of recently for their "flagship killers."
 They are often compared to Apple and sometimes touted as the "Apple of China."
 They make more than just smartphones; including shoes, smart watches, smart vacuums, facemasks, backpacks, power banks, and hand tools.
 Most Xiaomi products are of high quality, with a few notable exceptions such as their very low-end phones and the Mediatek varients of some of their phones.
 I speculate that their popularity in the United States will increase further as they include better band support for their phones for USA carriers.

+## About Global vs Chinese
+Xiaomi notably has a distinction of rolling out it's phones to Chinese and sometimes Indian markets first, and to Rest of World second (Europe, America, etc).
+A significant distinction will be:
+1. The LTE bands used in a Chinese phone to a Global one.
+2. A Chinese version of MIUI (Xiaomi's ROM) flashed over a Global one.

+Chinese devices will definitely lack Band 20 which is used in a lot of Western European countries, Global devices will lack Chinese bands.
+You will most likely want to buy the Global version over the Chinese version unless you live in China.
+As said before, check Kimovil's frequency checker to your country between versions and make the best decision.

+The Chinese MIUI will most likely have some bloatware or popular Chinese apps that can usually be easily removed.
+Take note that you can also flash Global MIUI over a Chinese device, (which is something resellers will do on Chinese phones), but be aware when buying and check if you still have Band 20.

+Global version phones are usually rolled out a few months after the release in the Chinese market.

 # Additional Resources
 - [kimovil.com](https://www.kimovil.com/en/), a very useful phone comparison website with live price-checks and coupons